-What can students look forward to for the 2013/14 school year?
-Clayton Place sponsors a Peer Mentor program through the S.U.R.E.
-Club.
-S.U.R.E Mentors will work with the new 6th grade students in the classroom.
-Some of the mentor projects will consist of workshops and after-school activities.
-S.U.R.E mentors will asisst the 6th graders with adjusting to the new middle school environment.
+Clayton Place sponsors a Peer Mentor program through the Gloucester County Students United for Respect and Equality initiative.
+S.U.R.E Mentors will work with the new 6th grade students during their phys.ed. class.
+S.U.R.E mentors will assist the 6th graders with adjusting to the new middle school environment.
 Mentors will discuss academics, peer pressure, conflict resolution and additional topics.

 For more information about the S.U.R.E.
-Mentor Program, contact Mr. Johnson in the Clayton Place office.
+Mentor Program, contact Mr. Copeland in the Clayton Place office.

 Annual Events Sponsored/Co-sponsored by Clayton Place

 The following events are held each year and focus primarily on the prevention of drug, acohol, and toboacco use, as well as to address life decisions that may be unhealthy or destructive for students and their families.